TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/tkr-kanban_case_study.md

 - **Automation rules** - "When card moves to Done, archive after 7 days"
 - **Integration webhooks** - Connect to GitHub, Slack, etc.

-But the core lesson remains: **design for the actual interaction patterns of both users**—human and AI—and the system will feel natural to both.
+But the core lesson remains: **design for the actual interaction patterns of both users**—people and AI—and the system will feel natural to both.

 ---